 All colleagues within Steeper have equal opportunity to progress regardless of gender.
 Our recruitment process is non gender specific, and we do not have any roles which are reliant on gender.
-Colleagues are made aware of any vacancies via email alerts and notice boards and all managers are encouraged to support their colleagues to apply for roles.
-In 2020 we implemented a Referral Scheme whereby all employees have the opportunity to make a referral for any vacancies and receive a cash reward upon successful placement.
+Colleagues are made aware of any vacancies via email alerts and notice boards, and all managers are encouraged to support their colleagues to apply for roles.
+We operate a Referral Scheme whereby all employees have the opportunity to make a referral for any vacancies and receive a cash reward upon successful placement - 17 employees have been successfully recruited through the referral scheme, 65% of these were females.